BenGardiner123/job-search-tool/README.md

 Job-Search-Tool is a powerful tool that streamlines your job search process by leveraging web scraping, Node.js, and MongoDB.
 With this tool, you can extract job listings from various websites, store them in a database, perform advanced queries, and even receive email notifications for new job postings.
 Whether you're a job seeker or a developer interested in building a similar tool, Job-Search Helper provides a comprehensive guide and codebase to help you enhance your job search experience.

+*Note: Web scraping may have legal and ethical implications.
+Make sure to familiarize yourself with the terms of service and the website's scraping policy before scraping any website.
+Respect the website's guidelines and use web scraping responsibly.*

 ## Table of Contents

 - [Introduction](#introduction)